Nexaflare/cars_server/README.md

 # // Entity instances help to control and maintain the code and detect bugs  otherwise, we will not see anything in the console

 # // interceptor changes response before it sends it back to the request  // can look at it as if it was a middleware

+npm run test:watch

+p => name of the file